 How to Cook Plantains

-Step 1: Add plantains to a mixing bowl with the marinade ingredients and toss to combine.
-Cover and set aside at room temperature for at least 30 minutes.
+Step 1: Prepare the plantains and transfer them to a mixing bowl with the marinade ingredients.
+Toss to combine, cover, and set the bowl aside at room temperature for 30 minutes.

-Step 3: Use a slotted spoon to remove them from the oil and set them on a plate lined with paper towels or a wire rack.
-Repeat with the remaining ingredients.
+Step 2: Use a slotted spoon to remove them from the oil and set them on a plate lined with paper towels or a wire rack.

 Alternatively, slice the plantains and bake them with apples, sweet potatoes, and squash.